Deploying Services in KoalaOps

 1. Canary Deployment

-In a Canary Deployment, a small percentage of traffic is gradually shifted to the new version while monitoring performance and stability before rolling out fully.
+In a Canary Deployment, a small percentage of traffic is gradually shifted to the new version while monitoring performance and stability before rolling out fully.2.
+Blue-Green Deployment

 - Select the GitOps tab.